vatpac-technology/sops/docs/2607-update/brisbane.md

 BAA is then responsible for facilitating descent to these aircraft to `A090` (or an otherwise [coordinated level](#between-bac-and-baa)), before handing the aircraft to BAC.

 Alternately, BAA may coordinate `A090` and "[no frequency requirements](../../controller-skills/coordination/#no-frequency-requirements-nfr)" with INL, if traffic levels allow.
-This permits IBL to provide the aircraft with continuous descent as they transit the TMA.
+This permits INL to provide the aircraft with continuous descent as they transit the TMA.
 BAA is responsible for [onwards coordination](../../controller-skills/coordination/#onwards-coordination) to BAC, if an altitude other than `A090` is assigned.

 !!! phraseology
     <span class="hotline">**BAA** -> **INL**</span>: "JST458, `A080` and no frequency requirements.
 My onwards with BAC."